Daughters Courageous: Production

 Daughters Courageous was made as a stand-alone film, and its characters do not appear in any other film.
 However, it has much in common with the "Four Daughters" film series of that era, with the same director, largely the same cast (including the Lane sisters) and many similarities in subject matter.
 The series consists of 1938's Four Daughters, the 1939 film Four Wives, and 1941's Four Mothers.

 Reception

-Frank S. Nugent of The New York Times called the film " a thoroughly pleasant entertainment—howbeit reminiscent—with a thoroughly pleasant cast to grace it."
+Frank S. Nugent of The New York Times called the film "a thoroughly pleasant entertainment—albeit reminiscent—with a thoroughly pleasant cast to grace it."
 Variety wrote: "Few of the situations can stand up under too close scrutiny, but the flavor of the film as a whole is entertaining, amusing, and occasionally emotional."
 Harrison's Reports called it "Good entertainment ...
 Although it is not as impressive as 'Four Daughters,' it nevertheless holds one's attention well, since one is in sympathy with all the characters."
 Film Daily called it "A production with a high voltage of sentimental of romantic appeal" with a "super-duper" cast.
 John Mosher of The New Yorker wrote that Garfield added "a touch of color or adventuresome liveliness" to help along the story, but found "a quantity of bungalow patter that wears one down at times" and "a slight dullness" to the picture.